-- To consider and advise RVC Council upon all academic matters and questions affecting the educational policy of the RVC organisation of teaching and research, and programmes of instruction, including the following: - 1.1.
+- 1. To consider and advise RVC Council upon all academic matters and questions affecting the educational policy of the RVC organisation of teaching and research, and programmes of instruction, including the following: - 1.1.
 Appointments of Professors, Associate Professors and Readers in the RVC. - 1.2.
 Matters concerning cooperation between the RVC and any associated body. - 1.3.
 Any other matter which may be referred to them by RVC Council. - 2.
 To consider and advise RVC Council upon conditions and tenure of teaching appointments and the appointment and dismissal of the teaching staff of the RVC. - 3.
 To discharge such other duties and functions connected with the RVC as the RVC Council may from time to time assign to them. - 4.
 To appoint as and when necessary, members from among themselves to RVC Council in accordance with the RVC Charter.

-Chair Principal Members Professors

-Associate Professors

-Readers

-Heads of Departments

-Chairs of Academic Board's Sub-Committees

-Director of Learning and Wellbeing

-Vice Principal (Equality, Diversity, and Inclusion) Vice Principal (Learning, Teaching and Assessment)

-Vice Principal (Students)

-Vice Principal (Research and Innovation)

-Vice Principal (Clinical Services)

-SU President

-SU Postgraduate course representative OR SU Postgraduate Officer SU Undergraduate course representative OR SU Officer (Undergraduate)

-Members elected by non-professorial academic staff

-Chief Operating Officer Secretary (Registrar)

-Member of Post-doctoral Research Association

-Quorum 40% of total membership (excluding non-voting members)
+Chair Members Principal Professors Associate Professors Readers Heads of Departments Chairs of Academic Board's Sub-Committees Registrar Director of Learning and Wellbeing Vice Principal (Equality, Diversity, and Inclusion) Vice Principal (Equality, Diversity, and Inclusion) Vice Principal (Learning, Teaching and Assessment) Vice Principal (Learning, Teaching and Assessment) Vice Principal (Students) Vice Principal (Research and Innovation) Vice Principal (Clinical Services) SU President SU Postgraduate course representative OR SU Postgraduate Officer SU Undergraduate course representative OR SU Officer (Undergraduate) Members elected by non-professorial academic staff (Invited to attend) Chief Operating Officer Secretary (Registrar) Member of Post-doctoral Research Association Quorum 40% of total membership (excluding non-voting members)